Updated Thursday April 30 with the Lakers vs Rockets Game 5 stanchion treatment from Crypto.com Arena.

 Did the NBA bring back the Playoffs logo on the stanchion in 2026?

 Sort of.
-The NBA Playoffs logo appeared on the stanchion underneath the basket at Toyota Center for Lakers at Rockets Game 4 on Sunday, the first time we have spotted the Playoffs branding wrapped on the stanchion in the 2026 postseason.
-The other three Sunday Game 4 broadcasts (Spurs at Blazers, Cavaliers at Raptors, Celtics at 76ers) did not carry the Playoffs logo treatment.
+The NBA Playoffs logo appeared on the stanchion underneath the basket at Toyota Center for Lakers at Rockets Game 4 on Sunday April 26, the first time we spotted the Playoffs branding wrapped on the stanchion in the 2026 postseason.
+The Lakers also kept it in the building for Game 5 at Crypto.com Arena on Wednesday April 29, but moved it to the side panel of the stanchion behind a Get The App NBA App ad on the main camera face.
+The other three Sunday Game 4 broadcasts (Spurs at Blazers, Cavaliers at Raptors, Celtics at 76ers) did not carry the Playoffs logo on the stanchion at all.

-Which game had the NBA Playoffs logo on the stanchion?
+Which 2026 NBA Playoffs games had the Playoffs logo on the stanchion?

-Why was the Playoffs logo only on the Lakers-Rockets game?
+Why was the Playoffs logo on the side of the stanchion at Lakers Game 5?

 Did older NBA Playoffs have logos on the stanchion?